Tits & Clits Comix: Publication history

 San Francisco underground publisher Last Gasp picked the title up for its final four issues, which were published intermittently between 1977 and 1987.
 The final issue, #7, was published seven years after issue #6, and featured work by a number of younger cartoonists, part of a new generation of female alternative cartoonists.
 Mary Fleener acted as the co-editor along with Farmer.
 It also featured a story by Dennis Worden, the only male cartoonist to contribute to Tits & Clits.

+In 2023, Fantagraphics Books issued Tits & Clits, 1972-1987, a hardcover collection of the series.